Franco Manzi: Biography

-From 1991 to 1994 Manzi pursued studies for the licentiate at the Biblical Faculty of the Pontifical Biblical Institute in Rome.
+From 1991 to 1994, Manzi pursued studies for the licentiate at the Biblical Faculty of the Pontifical Biblical Institute in Rome.
 Under the direction of Fr Albert Vanhoye, S.J., later made cardinal by Pope Benedict XVI, he prepared the required thesis for the licentiate, entitled 'L'opera salvifica di Gesù Cristo tra kenosi (Fil 2,6-11) e solidarietà (Eb 5,5-10)' (The Salvific Work of Jesus Christ between Kenosis (Phil 2:6-11) and Solidarity (Heb 5:5-10)).

-He was granted the Licentiate in Biblical Sciences (SSL), on February 15, 1994, with an average grade of summa cum laude.
-Similarly the dissertation for the ad doctoratum year on the subject 'Melchisedek a Qumran e nella Lettera agli Ebrei' ('Melchisedek at Qumran and in the Letter to the Hebrews'), prepared under the direction of Fr Albert Vanhoye received the grade of summa cum laude.
-On February 24, 1995, he successfully delivered the lectio coram prior to the drawing up of the doctoral thesis.
+He was granted the Licentiate in Biblical Sciences (SSL) on 15 February 1994, with an average grade of summa cum laude.
+Similarly, the dissertation for the ad doctoratum year on the subject 'Melchisedek a Qumran e nella Lettera agli Ebrei' ('Melchisedek at Qumran and in the Letter to the Hebrews'), prepared under the direction of Fr Albert Vanhoye, received the grade of summa cum laude.
+On 24 February 1995, he successfully delivered the lectio coram prior to the drawing up of the doctoral thesis.

 In the meanwhile (1992–1994), he was a resident student at the École Biblique et Archéologique Française de Jérusalem, where in the second semester of the academic year 1992-1993 he followed courses that were recognized by the Pontifical Biblical Institute for the curriculum ad licentiam and followed further courses in the corresponding semester of 1993–1994.
 As a result of work undertaken in Jerusalem, he was granted the title élève titulaire de l'École Biblique.

-On February 15, 1995, he began the final phase of research for the doctorate on 'Melchisedek e l'angelologia nell'Epistola agli Ebrei e a Qumran' ('Melchisedek and Angelology in the Epistle to the Hebrews and at Qumran'), under the direction of Fr Albert Vanhoye (moderator) and Fr Joseph Sievers (relator).
+On 15 February 1995, he began the final phase of research for the doctorate on 'Melchisedek e l'angelologia nell'Epistola agli Ebrei e a Qumran' ('Melchisedek and Angelology in the Epistle to the Hebrews and at Qumran'), under the direction of Fr Albert Vanhoye (moderator) and Fr Joseph Sievers (relator).
 On December 18, 1996, he defended his thesis at the Biblical Faculty of the Pontifical Biblical Institute in Rome, being awarded the grade summa cum laude.
-On February 3, 1997, he published the complete text of the doctoral thesis in the book series Analecta Biblica (n.
+On 3 February 1997, he published the complete text of the doctoral thesis in the book series Analecta Biblica (n.
 136).